Sun-flo-wer/AMR-Power-BI-Dashboard-Ibadan/README.md

 Raw numbers trapped in a hardcopy thesis don't always drive real-world change, most times people need to see the danger to understand it.
 That realisation is what pushed me toward data analytics: turning microbiological findings into interactive, intuitive insights anyone can read, not just a shelf of lab reports.

 This dashboard is built from my final year undergraduate research,which is the first project where I turned data I personally generated in the laboratory into an interactive visualization.
-If this resonates with you, please drop a like to encourage more of this kind of data transformation.
+**If this resonates with you, please drop a like to encourage more of this kind of data transformation.**
+THANK YOU..

 [LinkedIn](https://www.linkedin.com/in/favour-oluwayomi-44b483247) · [Email](oluwayomifavour15@gmail.com)